New European Commentary

 Jdg 5:14 Those whose root is in Amalek came out of Ephraim after you, Benjamin, among your peoples.
 Governors came down out of Machir-

 LXX "Ephraim rooted them out in Amalek, behind thee was Benjamin among thy people: the inhabitants of Machir came down with me searching out the enemy".
 Machir may recall the daughters of Zelophehad, who joined Deborah in personally fighting the enemy.
+Being rooted in Amalek means they had taken over Amalekite territory.

 Those who handle the writer’s quill came out of Zebulun-